Update vehicle and powered asset information

 - Choose FIND.

-- If the VIN is recognized, a dialog box appears with the information that will be changed or add.
+- If the VIN is recognised, a dialog box appears with the information that will be changed or add.
 To accept the changes, choose UPDATE.

 This tab is only visible to customers who have Engine Connect for Reveal.